 At initial recognition, except for the trade receivables which do not contain a significant financing component, the Group measures a financial asset at its fair value.
-In the case of a financial asset not at fair value through profit or loss, financial asset are measured at transaction costs that are directly attributable to the acquisition of the financial asset.
+In the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset are added to the fair value of the respective financial asset.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in the consolidated statement of profit or loss and other comprehensive income, if any.